uiregex/test-blockchain/README.md

 # Blockchain

-Create a simple Angular or React application that uses the [tzkt.io](https://tzkt.io) REST service API.
+Create a simple Angular application that uses the [tzkt.io](https://tzkt.io) REST service API.
-For Angular projects, either use Observables to pass around data between Services and UI components or use the NgRx framework for state management.
+Use Observables to pass around data between Services and UI components or use the NgRx framework for state management.

 The REST API can be used to fetch data about the Tezos Blockchain.